odysseasEko/jacuzziControler/README.md

 # Jacuzzi Controler

-# Hardware
+## Hardware you will need

 - ESP8266
 - DS18B20 Waterproof Temperature Sensor
+- Relays
 - Jacuzzi with broken or outdated control board
-- Relays